Southern California Railway: Elsinore, Pomona and Los Angeles Railway

-Elsinore, Pomona And Los Angeles Railway Company was charted on December 6, 1895 to build from Lake Elsinore, California in Riverside County, in a north-westerly direction by way of Pomona to Azusa, in Los Angeles County, with a branch from Pomona to Lordsburg College.
-Construction was only completed from Elsinore Junction on line of Southern California Railway to Alberhill a total of 7.8 miles.
-This rail line was deeded to Southern California Railway Company on May 1, 1899.
+The Elsinore, Pomona And Los Angeles Railway Company was chartered on December 6, 1895, to build from Lake Elsinore in Riverside County, in a northwesterly direction by way of Pomona to Azusa, in Los Angeles County, with a branch from Pomona to Lordsburg College.
+Construction was only completed from Elsinore Junction on the line of the Southern California Railway to Alberhill, a total of 7.8 miles.
+This rail line was deeded to the Southern California Railway Company on May 1, 1899.